kwancarl/acl2-jolt/README.md

 ### Step 3: Certify Subtables and Instructions

-Check that our formalization is correct by certifying our `top` file:
+Check that our formalization is correct by certifying our `top` file in the main directory:
 ```
 /path/to/acl2/books/build/cert.pl top.lisp
 ```